CompileNix/dotfiles/README.md

 If you'd like to use spaceship-prompt open up `~/.zshrc.env`, set `ENABLE_ZSH_SPACESHIP_PROMPT=true` and start a new shell.
 From here you can use and configure spaceship-prompt as usual.

 My own zsh prompt is visually very similar to spaceship-prompt, with the key difference that no zsh functions or other scripts are invoked between prompt renders.
-This makes new propts appear instantly.
+This makes new prompts appear instantly.
 Only the most basic and fast to render things are included; time, date, username, path, hostname and exit code.
 Here are the available options with some suggested values, which you can tweak in `~/.zshrc.env`:
 ```sh
 ZSH_PROMPT_EXIT_CODE_COLOR_FAILURE='red'
 ZSH_PROMPT_EXIT_CODE_PREFIX='with code'